BigBigBai/ECE1724_Rust/README.md

 All solutions have achieved full mark.

-As a rust beginner, I would say it is fun to work using the Rust.
+As a Rust beginner, I would say it is fun to work using the Rust.